finbourne/lusid-sdk-csharp/sdk/docs/AborConfigurationApi.md

             var apiInstance = ApiFactoryBuilder.Build(secretsFilename).Api<AborConfigurationApi>();
             var effectiveAt = "effectiveAt_example";  // DateTimeOrCutLabel? | The effective datetime or cut label at which to list the TimeVariant properties for the AborConfiguration.
 Defaults to the current LUSID              system datetime if not specified. (optional) var asAt = DateTimeOffset.Parse("2013-10-20T19:20:30+01:00");  // DateTimeOffset? | The asAt datetime at which to list the AborConfiguration.
-Defaults to returning the latest version of each AAborConfigurationbor if not specified. (optional) var page = "page_example";  // string? | The pagination token to use to continue listing AborConfiguration; this              value is returned from the previous call.
+Defaults to returning the latest version of each AborConfiguration if not specified. (optional) var page = "page_example";  // string? | The pagination token to use to continue listing AborConfiguration; this              value is returned from the previous call.
 If a pagination token is provided, the filter, effectiveAt              and asAt fields must not have changed since the original request. (optional) var limit = 56;  // int? | When paginating, limit the results to this number.
 Defaults to 100 if not specified. (optional) var filter = "filter_example";  // string? | Expression to filter the results.
 For example, to filter on the AborConfiguration type, specify \"id.Code eq 'AborConfiguration1'\".
 For more information about filtering              results, see https://support.lusid.com/knowledgebase/article/KA-01914. (optional)